 Navigation Data Validation and Verification

 Our systematic approach focuses on solving these key challenges: Data Integrity and Multi-Platform Utility of navigation data.
-Correcting errors in existing data and preventing errors in brand new procedures, together with inserting approved navigation procedures provided by Special Accredited Nations would support the needs of the majority of all military aircraft.
+Correcting errors in existing data and preventing errors in new procedures, together with inserting approved navigation procedures that are provided by Special Accredited Nations would support the needs of the majority of all military aircraft.

-Approaching the navigation data process systematically also emphasizes an adaptable Multi-Platform Utility by reusing customized outputs of navigation data across multiple aircraft platforms.
+Approaching the navigation data process systematically emphasizes adaptable Multi-Platform Utility by reusing the customized output of navigation data across multiple aircraft platforms.
 Instead of accepting a “one-size fits all” approach, a systematic approach would consider the detailed requirements of each of the aircraft platforms.
 These requirements will vary based on manufacturer, capability, and purpose of the Flight Management System (FMS) and consequently, the data must be customized on output to fit the needs of a particular aircraft platform in order to achieve maximum benefit.